moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-authentication-setup.md

   5. To enable or configure sign-in methods, click on the "Sign-in method" tab.
 */

-//(done) DM: todoMM: great, but the next line does not describe what you have, which is really about Google auth with firebase auth, so rewrite the first line below and move this info to a file named accordingly
+//(???)
+DM: todoMM: great, but the next line does not describe what you have, which is really about Google auth with firebase auth, so rewrite the first line below and (bump) move this info to a file named accordingly, OR, since I see the new google-firebase-app.md file, do you still want the below in this file?
+If so fine, you can delete this line
 Set up the authentication process to the expense-tracker:
 1. import functions(getAuth, GoogleAuthProvider) in your firebase-config file then declare variables that pass those functions
    1. getAuth: this function is used to manage all aspects of user authentication